 “Most women [here] are illiterate.
 It was amazing to see how joyful [the women] were when they received an AudiBible,” Catherine remembered.
-“It was good for them to hear the Bible spoken in their own language and understand it, rather than listening to the Qur'an in a language they don't understand.”
+“It was good for them to hear the Bible spoken in their own language and understand it, rather than listening to [other books] in a language they don't understand.”

 “The Bible study has started opening the eyes of the women and changing their perspectives of what they believe in from the culture, to the truth,” said Catherine.
 “I remember one lady had a question about white people and black people.
 At the time we were learning about Adam and Eve and what they did and how it came that God cursed them.
 The culture said that the white people were blessed, and black people cursed because of what Adam and Eve did.
 She learnt the truth that God created us the same, and it was everyone who was cursed, and we are only blessed through Christ.”